 PowerShares Legends: Andy Roddick, James Blake, Mardy Fish, and Michael Chang

 The PowerShares Legends Series made its Winston-Salem premier at the 2016 Open at the Wake Forest tennis complex and featured tennis from great legends including Andy Roddick, James Blake, Jim Courier, and Mark Philippoussis.
 Mark Philippoussis won in 2016!
 The event boasts three matches – two semis and one final (one set each).
 The PowerShare Series is a 30+ year tennis circuit for veteran players – it takes place annually in 12 U.S. cities and Winston-Salem is proud to be added to the mix!
-Andy Roddick was the 2015 winner of the Series with James Blake as runner-up.
+James Blake was the 2016 winner of the series and Andy Roddick took the series in 2015.
 This event is yet another reason to add the Winston-Salem Open to your calendar this year!

 Want to Get Involved?